 Choosing the right architecture is critical for the overall success of your product.
 The three most popular architectures used in the IT world are Monolith, Microservices, and Serverless.
-Each one offers its own advantages to create exactly the right sort of solution for your users with the best possible experience.
-Let’s take a look at each architecture separately to see how they work and uncover potential benefits.
+Each one offers its advantages to create exactly the right solution for your users with the best possible experience.
+Let’s examine each architecture separately to see how Monolith, Serverless, and Microservices architectures work and uncover their potential benefits.

-Monolithic software is self-contained and all of the various components are interconnected with each other.
-This means that each component and all of the components associated with it need to be present for the code to be executed and compiled.
-If you would like to update even one of the components, this means that you will need to rewrite the entire application.
-While this scares away a lot of developers from creating monolithic architectures, it offers substantial benefits as well such as:
+What is monolithic?
+Monolithic software is self-contained, with all of the various components interconnected with each other.
+That means each component and the components associated with it must be present for the code to be executed and compiled.
+If you would like to update even one of the components, you will need to rewrite the entire application.
+While this scares away many developers from creating monolithic architectures, it offers substantial benefits as well, such as:

-Less issues affecting the entire app - These include error handling, logging and caching.
-All of these functionalities would only concern a single app thus making life simpler.
+Fewer issues affecting the entire app – These include error handling, logging and caching.
+All of these functionalities would only concern a single application, thus making life simpler.

 Simpler testing and debugging – the monolith is a big cohesive unit, thus making it possible to perform end-to-end testing faster.

 While the monolithic architecture may charm some developers with its simplicity, things could get very complicated if and when you decide to scale.
-As the monolith scales up, things get hairy very quickly since any complex system of code with only one app will be difficult to manage.
+As the monolith scales up, things get hairy quickly since any complex code system with only one app will be challenging to manage.
 Additionally, the following factors will need to be considered with a monolithic architecture:

-Making changes - It will be difficult to make even small changes because everything is interconnected.
-In other words, even a small change can reverberate across the entire application.
+Making changes – It will be difficult to make even small changes because everything is interconnected.
+In other words, even a tiny change can reverberate across the entire application.